cwz0522/dev-on-windows_wiki/Installing-GCC--&-MSYS2.md

 1. Download [msys2-x86_64-latest.exe](http://repo.msys2.org/distrib/msys2-x86_64-latest.exe) and run it.
 If your development machine is 32-bit, download [msys2-i686-latest.exe](http://repo.msys2.org/distrib/msys2-i686-latest.exe) instead.
 Make sure to set the install directory to `C:\dev\msys64` (`C:\dev\msys32` for 32-bit).
 Choose to run MSYS2 right now.

 2. In the MSYS2 shell, execute the following.
-It might give some warnings about "could not get file information", ignore this.
-If asked any questions, choose the default (just press enter).
 Hint: if you right click the title bar, go to Options -> Keys and tick "Ctrl+Shift+letter shortcuts" you can use Ctrl+Shift+V to paste in the MSYS shell.

     ```
-    pacman -Sy msys2-launcher-git
+   pacman -Syuu
-    update-core
     ```

 3. __Close the MSYS2 shell once you're asked to.__ There are now 3 MSYS subsystems installed: MSYS2, MinGW32 and MinGW64.
-They can respectively be launched from `C:\dev\msys64\msys2.exe`, `C:\dev\msys64\mingw32.exe` and `C:\dev\msys64\mingw64.exe`. _If the installer created any shortcuts to open shells for these subsystems, update them to these locations._ Each subsystem provides an environment to build Windows applications.
+They can respectively be launched from `C:\dev\msys64\msys2.exe`, `C:\dev\msys64\mingw32.exe` and `C:\dev\msys64\mingw64.exe`. _If the installer created any shortcuts to open shells for these subsystems, you can update them to these locations to get pretty icons._ Each subsystem provides an environment to build Windows applications.
 The MSYS2 environment is for building POSIX compliant software on Windows using an emulation layer.
 The MinGW32/64 subsystems are for building native Windows applications using a linux toolchain (gcc, bash, etc), targetting respectively 32 and 64 bit Windows.
-We will install our `PATH` such that these tools can be called from regular cmd.exe as well, and we need only use the MinGW subsystem to install/update MSYS2 packages or if our build setup requires a *nux shell.
+We will install our `PATH` such that these tools can be called from regular cmd.exe as well, and we need only use the MinGW subsystem to install/update MSYS2 packages or if our build setup requires a *nix shell.
 Hint: after starting up MSYS2, the prompt will say which version you launched.

 4. Reopen MSYS2 (doesn't matter which version, since we're merely installing packages). __Repeatedly__ run the following command until it says there are no further updates.
 You might have to restart your shell again.